jega1312/react-todo-app/README.md

 # react-todo-app
-Todo List App built using React.js and Bootstrap.
+Todo List App built using React.js and Bootstrap with Addition, Deletion, Filtration and Toggle.

 ---